Our Financial Planning Process

 Link: Our Solutions Page

-It should be noted that each phase of the process has no specific or predetermined timeline.
-Each phase could take either one meeting or multiple meetings, and if it takes multiple meetings, that's alright.
-It really depends on how much conversation is necessary in order to develop a clear understanding of what it is that the client would like to accomplish.
+It should be noted that each phase of our process has no specific or predetermined timeline.
+It really depends on how much conversation is necessary in order to develop a clear understanding of what it is that a client would like to accomplish.
 We believe it is important to allow the conversation itself to dictate how the process unfolds.
+At the end of the day, we are always more than happy to invest time with our clients because we genuinely care about them.

-Should you and the financial advisor agree that it makes sense to proceed to phase three,
+Should you and the financial advisor agree that it makes sense to proceed

-the process can be summarized with the following four steps.
+to phase three, the process can be summarized with the following four steps.

 Phase 3: Solutions & Strategies